willpower

 terror management

-human beings are—naturally—terrified when we thinkabout our own deaths
+human beings are—naturally—terrified when we think

-it triggers a panicresponse in the brain
+it triggers a panic

 Stress triggers cravings and makes dopamine neurons even more excited by any temptation in sight